bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
 Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning
 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+The one acts like float the other acts like none;
 3. What are the 4 areas of the box model? margin,padding,border,positioning
 4. While using flexbox, what axis does the following property work on: ```align-items: center```?